Fuchien Province, Republic of China: Republic of China

+Mainland Period

 The Xinhai Revolution deposed the Qing dynasty brought the province into the rule of the Republic of China.
 Fujian briefly gained independence from China again under the Fujian People's Government until it was recontrolled by the ROC during the Warlord Era.

 Parts of the province in the northwestern area of Fujian were controlled by the Jiangxi–Fujian Soviet, a component territory controlled by the Chinese Soviet Republic until its collapse in 1934 at the start of the Long March.

 It came under Japanese sea blockade during Second Sino-Japanese War.

+Since 1949

-During the Chinese Civil War, the ROC lost control of mainland China, including most of Fujian province, and was forced to relocate to Taiwan, while the victorious Chinese Communist forces established the PRC in 1949, subsequently the capital of Fujian was also moved from Foochow to Jincheng.
+During the late stages of the Chinese Civil War, the ROC lost control of mainland China, including most of Fujian province, and was forced to relocate to Taiwan, while the victorious Chinese Communist forces established the PRC in 1949, subsequently the provincial government of Fujian was also moved from Foochow to Jincheng.
 In the Battle of Guningtou, however, ROC forces were able to defend the island of Quemoy (Kinmen) just off the coast of Fujian from communist attack.
 As a result, the ROC has been able to hold on to a number of offshore islands of Fujian, and has continued to maintain a separate Fujian Provincial Government to govern these islands, parallel to the province of Fujian in mainland China.

 In 1956, due to heightened potential for military conflict with the PRC, the ROC central government moved the Fujian provincial government out of Fujian to within Taiwan Province in Xindian (now part of New Taipei), and the islands were placed under an extraordinarily tight military administration due to their extreme proximity to mainland China.
 This was an unusual situation where the government of a province was located and operating in a different province.
 With the easing of cross-strait relations between the PRC and ROC and the democratization of the ROC in the 1990s, the islands were returned to civilian government in 1992.
 On 15 January 1996, the provincial government moved back to Kinmen, on Fujian soil.

 Beginning in 2010, the ROC significantly diluted the powers of the two provinces it governs, namely Taiwan and Fujian.
 Most of the authority at the Fujian province level has been delegated to the two county governments of Kinmen and Lienchiang.